 The neighboring islands of Malcapuya, Banana and Bulog Dos boast a beautiful scenery of clear waters and white sand beach.
 This is what you’d expect from this tour—nothing else.

-The tour started early morning at the Lualhati bay view, which from there we took our tourist boat to set forth for a 2-hour journey to Malcapuya Island.
+The tour started early morning at the Lualhati bay view.
+From there we took our tourist boat to set forth for a 2-hour journey to Malcapuya Island.

 Malcapuya Island consists of a long stretch of white powdery sand with shallow crystal blue waters stretched for a few meters into the sea.
-The snorkeling area of Malcapuya is a bit far off from the shore, which makes it an ideal destination for swimming and just lounging under the hot midday sun.
+The snorkeling area of Malcapuya is a bit far off from the shore.
+It makes an ideal destination for swimming and just lounging under the hot midday sun.

-With rest huts and an air-conditioned bungalow available, it is possible to stay on the island at least overnight (but make the arrangements in advance).
+With rest huts and an air-conditioned bungalow available, it is possible to stay on the island at least overnight.

 It is quick to compare the Malcapuya island to Boracay, particularly its unspoiled beauty before the modern development and madding crowd.